 If driving in Lomé, you should be aware of the staged-accident ploy.
 In this scam, a motorbike will cut in front of you, cause a collision, and draw a crowd, which can turn hostile if you attempt to leave the scene of the so-called accident.
 Such encounters appear designed to extort money from the vehicle driver.
 Pedestrians have also staged accidents.
 Genuine accidents can also draw hostile crowds.
 You should always keep car doors locked and windows closed, and have a cell phone in the vehicle.
 If you are involved in an accident and feel you are in danger (e.g. if your vehicle is attacked or you are threatened) you should leave the scene, drive to a safe location such as your hotel or a police station, and alert both the police and the U.S. embassy.
 Carjackings are periodically reported in Togo and tend to increase during the summer months and holiday seasons.

 You are advised to exercise caution when using any form of local public transportation.
 Never get into a taxi with unknown passengers and always agree on the fare before getting in.

 Please refer to our Road Safety page for more information.

 AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Togo, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Togo’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
-Further information may be found on the FAA’s website.
+Further information may be found on the FAA’s safety assessment page.